UNITED WAY SUNCOAST’S

-United Way Suncoast (UWS) has a long history of commitment and proudly values serving every person in our community.
-As an anti-racism organization, we vow to purposefully identify, discuss, and challenge all factors of inequity and the impact(s) they have on our organization, its systems, its people, and our community.
+United Way Suncoast (UWS) has a long history of commitment to, and proudly values, serving every person in our community.
+As an organization committed to anti-racism, we vow to purposefully identify, discuss, and challenge all factors of inequity and the impact(s) they have on our organization, its systems, its people, and our community.
 We recognize that diversity and inclusion gains will not be sustained unless our community promotes and encourages new ways of problem-solving and diversity of thought.
-We advocate for diverse, equitable, and inclusive practices that unite, rather than divide, our community providing all the freedom to rise because United We Rise, United We Win.
+We advocate for diverse, equitable, and inclusive practices that unite our community, providing all the freedom to rise because United We Rise, United We Win.

 Equity: The intentional inclusion of everyone in society.
 Equity is achieved when systemic, institutional, and historical barriers based on race, gender, sexual orientation, and other identities are dismantled and no longer predict socioeconomic, education and health outcomes.

-Diversity: Each individual is unique, and groups of individuals reflect multiple dimensions of difference including race, religion, national origin, ethnicity, age, gender, gender identity and expression, disability, sexual orientation, veteran-status, familial status, residency status, socioeconomic status, mental health status, or geographical representation.
+Diversity: People are unique, and groups of individuals reflect multiple dimensions of difference including race, religion, national origin, ethnicity, age, gender, gender identity and expression, disability, sexual orientation, veteran status, familial status, residency status, socioeconomic status, mental health status, and/or geographical representation.

-Inclusion: The value and practice of creating cultures of support and belonging in which everyone’s input is valued by the whole (group, organization, society, etc.), particularly regarding decisions that affect their lives, and in which people do their best work and are respected and honored for who they are.
+Inclusion: Creating cultures in which everyone’s input is invited and equally considered by the whole (group, organization, society, etc.), elevating the voices of those impacted by decision making, recruiting diverse perspectives, and intentionally creating space in which people do their best work and are respected and honored for who they are.

 - United Way Suncoast stands against all forms of discrimination, racism, and injustice.
 We work to ensure that every person in our community has equitable opportunities to reach their full potential.